foreverphoenix/the-phoenix-flavour/content/wtp/installation/fallout-4.md

 ### UAC protected folders

 The reinstallation also serves the purpose of relocating the game files to a better directory.
 Using UAC protected folders (such as `C:\Program Files` or `C:\Program Files x86`) for the game or any modding tools has a risk of causing issues down the line.
 It is best to avoid those folders to begin with.
-Most Wabbajack list authors, including myself, will not provide support for people that disregard this warning and use UAC protected folders anyway.
+Most Wabbajack list authors, myself included, will not provide support for people that disregard this warning and use UAC protected folders anyway.

 Note that this does not include the Steam client.
 Most people will have it installed under `C:\Program Files x86\Steam` which is completely fine.

 ### Preferred hard drive

-Fallout 4 and Mod Organizer 2 should always be installed on the same hard drive.
+Fallout 4 and Mod Organizer 2 should be installed on the same hard drive.
 Ideally that hard drive would be an SSD to reduce loading times and eliminate stuttering.

 ## Uninstallation

-Skip this if you do not have Fallout 4 installed.
+> Skip this if you do not have Fallout 4 installed.

 - Open Steam and go into your games library.
 - Find **Fallout 4** in the list, right-click it and select **Manage** >> **Uninstall**.